vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/supporting/Test-DnsServers.md

 ### -domainName

-The domain name to resolve..
+The domain name to resolve.

 ```yaml
 Type: String